 Twelve Facts About Pregnant Mares

-So much is written about mares during pregnancy, perhaps a few selected facts may be of interest as we head into winter and wait for the spring delivery of the new foals.
+So much is written about pregnant mares, perhaps a few selected facts may be of interest as we wait for the spring delivery of new foals.

 Feeding Your Pregnant Mare